apache/mxnet/docs/tutorials/computer_vision/image_classification.md

 The following factors can significantly improve performance:

 * A fast back end.
-A fast BLAS library, e.g., openblas, altas, and mkl, is necessary only if you are using a CPU processor.
+A fast BLAS library, e.g., openblas, atlas, and mkl, is necessary only if you are using a CPU processor.
 For Nvidia GPUs, we strongly recommend using CUDNN.
 * Input data: